-Quote of the Day - Keep cool and you command everybody.
+Quote of the Day - You get what you pay for.

 Too Cool Law Students Learn a Lesson from ProfNo matter how many times you read about law school, you generally don't hear about gunner bingo.